Waterproofing Bathroom Walls: Know these Before Starting

 1. Proper waterproof installation: You should use the recommended waterproofing membrane and product with skilled labour for the proper waterproofing installations for the durable waterproofing coating on the bathroom walls.

-2. Avoid physical damage: Do not let to drill, cut, or nail into the bathroom walls because this can damage the waterproofing membrane.
+2. Avoid physical damage: Do not drill, cut, or nail into the bathroom walls because this can damage the waterproofing membrane.

 3. Use mild cleaning agents: You should use mild cleaning agents instead of harsh chemicals to clean the bathroom floor.

-4. Control the temperature: Do not let too much dry and wet the bathroom floor, which causes temperature fluctuations.
+4. Control the temperature: Do not let the bathroom floor get too dry or too wet the bathroom floor, which causes temperature fluctuations.

 5. Do regular maintenance: You should check for regular maintenance and repairs for the bathroom.
-You should observe cracks, tears, and loose materials in the joints and do immediate repairs.
+You should observe cracks, tears, and loose materials in the joints and make immediate repairs.

 6. Use a sealant: You can use a sealant above the bathroom wall materials.
 This will prevent the water from penetrating the walls.